christopher-cialone/christopher-cialone/README.md

-### *Censorship Resistance: Decentralized and Distributed Software Solutions*  :rocket:
+### *Censorship Resistance: Decentralized & Distributed Software Solutions*  :rocket:

-<h1 align="center"> :test_tube:  I'm Christopher - I transform ideas into action</h1>
+<h1 align="center"> :test_tube:  Building software solutions based on my principles</h1>
-<h3 align="center">creating decentralized, distributed solutions for the betterment of both users & service providers</h3>
+<h3 align="center">creating decentralized, distributed software for the betterment of both users & service providers</h3>

 - ⚡ I’m currently **changing the way users interact with services & providers interact with users.
 I am building a decentralized peer to peer marketplace with cross-chain operability: Meaningful interaction betweeen users and businesses is missing from most equations.
 I will be including a review/reputation aspect which will serve to incentivize services to consider their users when providing services**